chrisjmccormick/chrisjmccormick.github.io/_posts/2024-04-23-colab-gpus-features-and-pricing.md

     * > "Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).
 Support for Turing GPUs (T4, RTX 2080) is coming soon, please use FlashAttention 1.x for Turing GPUs for now."

 ### 5.3.
-No bfloat16 on V100 or T4
+No bfloat16 on the T4

 **What's bfloat16?**

 "Brain Floating Point" or "`bfloat16`", (named because it was developed at Google Brain) is a data type with advantages for neural network training over `float16`.
-It has to implemented in hardware, and is supported by the newer GPUs (A100 and L4) but not the older GPUs (V100 and T4).
+It has to be implemented in hardware, and is supported by all the GPUs on Colab _except_ the T4.
+(The A100, L4, H100, and G4 all support it.)

 Compared to `float16` it's able to represent **much tinier** numbers (all the way down to about $1.2 \times 10^{−38}$) and **much bigger** numbers (all the way up to about \\( 3.4 \times 10^{38} \\)).